-The NetVault Backup Plug-in for FileSystem lets you stop a job at any point and resume it later from the same point.
+The NetVault lets you stop a job at any point and resume it later from the same point.
 To have this ability, you must configure the job as restartable

 For more information about this option, see the Performing Full Backups.